 3. Digestion

-• Low Fiber Content: Traditional hash browns made solely from peeled potatoes lack fiber, which is essential for healthy digestion.
-This may lead to slower digestion and less bowel regularity.
+- Low Fiber Content: is one reason to consider how unhealthy is a hash brown for digestion.
+Traditional hash browns made solely from peeled potatoes often lack the fiber essential for maintaining healthy digestion.
+This can lead to slower digestion and reduced bowel regularity.
+To address this, incorporating unpeeled potatoes or pairing hash browns with high-fiber foods can make them a more digestion-friendly option

 Takeaway: To support digestion, prepare hash browns with unpeeled potatoes and pair them with fiber-rich foods.